f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 - `Any` : A special modifier that does not consider modifiers keys but can only be reached if there is no bind with the same interaction.

-On MacOS, define bindings in configuration files using `Ctrl` and `Ctrl+Shift`.
+On macOS, define bindings in configuration files using `Ctrl` and `Ctrl+Shift`.
 F3D maps them to `Cmd` and `Cmd+Shift` respectively.
 The cheatsheet displays the correct binding combination regardless.

 Supported interactions are legion, eg: